pocomane/brewed-in-the-apocalypse/bita.md

 think it is appropriate, make a question to one or more protagonist, and build on there answer in your narration.
 Ideally, you should continuously asking such question.
 You may also About the questions them self:

+TODO : better description of "When is appropriate" !!!!

 They may be provocative to push a reaction